ryantobin77/0340_EMS_Mobile/Readme.md

 3. Go into the backend directory ```cd Backend/EMS_Django_Backend```
 4. Install dependent libraries with ```pip install -r requirements.txt```
 5. Run migrations ```python manage.py migrate```
-6. The Django Backend is now ready to run
+6. The Django Backend is now built and ready to run

 #### iOS App
 1. Open up XCode
 2. Click File > Open
 3. Navigate to the repo's root directory and go into "EMS\ iOS\ App" and click on "EMS\ iOS\ App.xcodeproj" and click open
-4. Click Product > Build to build the project
+4. Within XCode, click Product > Build to build the project

 #### Android App
 1. Open “EMS_Android_App” folder using Android Studio